amcginlay/concourse-getting-started/gcp/README.md

 ### Setup environment variables

-Specify your DOMAIN_NAME, SUBDOMAIN_NAME, FQDN, the intended URL for Concourse and PROJECT_ID:
+Specify your DOMAIN_NAME, SUBDOMAIN_NAME, FQDN, the intended route for Concourse and PROJECT_ID:
 ```
 #########################################################################################
 # !!!
 YOU NEED TO MAKE VALUE CHANGES HERE !!!